Seneca-ICTOER/OPS345/docs/Labs/lab6.md

 ### Pushing your code to dockerhub
 #### Creating a dockerhub account and repository
 - Create a dockerhub account: https://hub.docker.com
-- Create a repository.
+- Create a public repository.
 Name it my-apache-app

 #### Generating a gpg key locally
 [gpg --generate-key](https://docs.docker.com/desktop/setup/sign-in/)

 #### Generate a personal access token
 - Generate a personal access token on dockerhub - save this.